 Regina - PhD

 Regina joined the laboratory of Prof Holden from Germany to undertake her PhD in 2013.
 However, she was quickly poached by Teresa and together they explored how the SseK family of N-acetyl glucosamine transferases inhibit host cell death and NF-kB activation during macrophage infection.
-Following a short post-doc in the Thurston laboratory, Regina is now on the job market and comes highly recommended!
+Following a short post-doc in the Thurston laboratory, Regina now works at Instruct Eric.

 Jingkun - BSc